remla25-team17/model-service/README.md

 - **Versioning:**
     - We use **GitVersion** to handle versioning automatically.
 GitVersion analyzes the repository’s Git history and branch structure to generate a **semantic version number** (SemVer) without needing manual tagging.
     - This ensures that every build and release is consistently versioned, reducing human error and making versioning fully traceable to Git history.
-Moreover, it is fully automatic: commit messages simply need to specify if it is a major/minor/patch(default) increase and `GitVersion.yml` will automatically calculate the release version.
+Moreover, it is fully automatic: commit messages simply need to specify if it is a major/minor/patch(default) and `GitVersion.yml` will automatically calculate the release version.
     - For example:
         - Merges to `main` bump a stable version (e.g., `1.0.0`).
         - Builds from feature branches or pre-release branches (i.e., `develop`) are marked as **pre-releases** (e.g., `1.1.0-canary.5`), making it clear they're not production-ready.
 The counter at the end of the pre-release version signifies the current number of a pre-release.